May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Evaluation

-The key novelty in the construction of our attack lies in the loss function, which is constructed in a series of steps.
-We perform a series of experiments to show that the clipped sensitivities used as weights in our loss function add meaningful value and outperform other intuitive and obvious choices for weights, in addition to outperforming the baseline itself.
+The key novelty in the construction of \att\ lies in the loss function.
+We perform an ablation study to show that the clipped sensitivities used as weights in our loss function outperform other intuitive and obvious choices for weights such as uniform weights and weighing only the first and last layer in addition to outperforming the baseline itself.

-Concretely, we compare five different loss functions each trying to maximize attention on the payload, on some subset of attention heads with the only difference being how the different attention heads are chosen and weighted. \begin{enumerate} \item Only first - Where we only try to maximize attention on the first layer.
-In principle, this might be expected to work since deeper layers are all a function of the first layer.
-That is,